vincenzo-scotti/llm_cstk/README.md

 In the following, we provide instructions on how to deploy the Web APIs for chatting and searching.

-All servers require configurations provided via YAML files, for further details refer to the examples in the `./resources/configs/` directory.
+All servers require configurations provided via YAML files; for further details, refer to the examples in the `./resources/configs/` directory.

 ### Containers